An upper bound on topological entropy of the Bunimovich stadium billiard map: Saddle connections

 The singularity sets $\Gamma,\Gamma^-$ consist of a finite number of $C^1$-smooth compact curves in $\Ml$ (see Figure \ref{ff}), which are increasing, decreasing, horizontal, or vertical.
 Define the {\em singularity set for the map $F_l^n$} for $n\geq 1 $ by $\Gamma^n:=\bigcup^{n}_{i=1} F_l^{-i+1}(\Gamma)$ and the {\em singularity set of the map $F_l^{-n}$} for $n\geq 1$ by $\Gamma^{-n}:=\bigcup^{n}_{i=1} F_l^{i+1}(\Gamma^{-})$.

-Remember that the set $\tilde \Ml$ defined in Section \ref{sec2} is the set of points in $\Ml$ having a well defined code.
-In such a language, notice that the $\tilde \Ml$ is the set of points whose orbit does not hit a corner.
+Remember that the set $\tilde \Ml$ defined in Section \ref{sec2} is the set of points in $\Ml$ having a well defined code, and $\tilde \Ml$ is the set of points whose orbit does not hit a corner.

 For $(s,\theta) \in \tilde \Ml$ let $c_k(s,\theta) := (\bar c(\Fl^i (s,\theta))_{i=0}^{k-1}$ denote the {\em block of length $k$ containing $c(s,\theta)$}.
 For $v \in \mathcal{L}(k)$ we define the set and call $\omega(v)$ a {\it $k$-cell}.